Scarlet Badis (Dario dario)

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 Scarlet Badis are, in our humble opinion, one of the most underrated fish species of the aquarium hobby.
 Also known as Dario dario or Scarlet Gem Badis, these small fish are simply gorgeous.
 The males are mostly a ruby red in color with luminescent light blue stripes, and their large fins are similarly red with blue streaks and white-blue trim.
 The females are more plain in appearance, but are still very beautiful.
 They are silver in color with translucent fins, and some of them feature light orange stripes.
 Their vibrant beauty makes these tiny fish the jewels in the crown of any aquarium set-up!

 These fish hail from slow-moving streams in India, and their natural environment includes dense plants and algae and sand or gravel substrate.
 They are very small fish, never exceeding one inch in length.
 Scarlet Badis are related to other perch-like fish such as bettas, gouramis, and cichlids.
 They are shy yet fascinating to watch, and they are similar to dwarf cichlids in personality.
 Male Scarlet Badis will often dance for the females' attention, or even “face-off” against each other.

-We sell these fish in a schools of 6 and 12 because they are known to do best in groups of 6 or more.
+We sell these fish in groups because they are known to do best in groups of 6 or more.
 Females are quite a rare find with this species, so our stock mostly consists of males.
 There is a chance that your order may include females, but we cannot guarantee the inclusion of females and we cannot take requests for females at this time.